auth0/open-source-template/.github/PULL_REQUEST_TEMPLATE.md

 - StackOverflow post
 - support forum thread

-Please note any links that are not publicly accessible.

 ### Testing

 Please describe how this can be tested by reviewers.
 Be specific about anything not tested and reasons why.
 If this library has unit and/or integration testing, tests should be added for new functionality and existing tests should complete without errors.

-* [ ] This change adds unit test coverage
+- [ ] This change adds unit test coverage
-* [ ] This change adds integration test coverage
+- [ ] This change adds integration test coverage
-* [ ] This change has been tested on the latest version of the platform/language or why not
+- [ ] This change has been tested on the latest version of the platform/language or why not

 ### Checklist

-* [ ] I have read the [Auth0 general contribution guidelines](https://github.com/auth0/open-source-template/blob/master/GENERAL-CONTRIBUTING.md)
+- [ ] I have read the [Auth0 general contribution guidelines](https://github.com/auth0/open-source-template/blob/master/GENERAL-CONTRIBUTING.md)
-* [ ] I have read the [Auth0 Code of Conduct](https://github.com/auth0/open-source-template/blob/master/CODE-OF-CONDUCT.md)
+- [ ] I have read the [Auth0 Code of Conduct](https://github.com/auth0/open-source-template/blob/master/CODE-OF-CONDUCT.md)
-* [ ] All existing and new tests complete without errors
+- [ ] All existing and new tests complete without errors
-* [ ] All code quality tools/guidelines in the [CONTRIBUTING documentation](CONTRIBUTING.md) have been run/followed
+- [ ] All code quality tools/guidelines in the [CONTRIBUTING documentation](CONTRIBUTING.md) have been run/followed
-* [ ] All relevant assets have been compiled as directed in the [CONTRIBUTING documentation](CONTRIBUTING.md), if applicable
+- [ ] All relevant assets have been compiled as directed in the [CONTRIBUTING documentation](CONTRIBUTING.md), if applicable
-* [ ] The correct base branch is being used, if not `master`
+- [ ] The correct base branch is being used, if not `master`
-* [ ] All active GitHub checks have passed